Long-Term Disability Insurance

 You should file your disability insurance claim as soon as possible.
 Once you notice signs of injury or illness because of an accident, you should begin to detail your disability, talk to your doctors about your treatment options, and begin the insurance filing process.

-Can I file a disability claim if I am still working?
+Can I file a disability claim if I am still working? (added in blog)

 Depending on your disability, you may not be able to work at your original occupation, but you may be able to take on a new role to accommodate your disability and still qualify for benefits.